Concerto No. 1 for Euphonium and Orchestra

 First performed by Steven Mead in Lahti, Finland.
 Lahti Symphony Orchestra, cond.
 Osmo Vänskä

-Version for Solo Euphonium and Wind Ensemble made in 2020.
+Version for Solo Euphonium and Wind Ensemble was made in 2020 by the composer.

 Pierrot's Lament is a Concerto for Euphonium and Orchestra.
 It was composed during the autumn 2000 as a commission from Steven Mead and ITEC2001 (Harri Lidsle) with support from the Norwegian Composer´s Fund.

 I have always been attracted to myths and legends.
 They where often created as a kind of explanation to the world or things people didn´t understand or as an explanation to psycological phenomenon.
 The one (the hereo) against the others, is another aspect that is often found in legends.